 The criteria are the same whether you have a traditional or smart prepayment meter.
 The only difference is that if you have a smart prepayment meter your energy firm should be able to change how you pay without visiting your home to replace the meter.

 If you’re with a smaller supplier that says it’ll charge a fee to change your meter, you could switch to another supplier that doesn’t and then get it to change your meter instead.

 You can switch supplier as long as you have less than £500 of debt for gas and electricity, energy regulator Ofgem says.
 Its Debt Assignment Protocol lets you switch to another supplier and repay the debt to it instead, based on your agreement with the new supplier.

-If you can’t get rid of your prepayment meter, check that you’re on the cheapest deal for the amount of gas and electricity you use.
-Ask your energy supplier to put you on its cheapest deal for your usage, or use a price comparison website, such as , to make sure you find a good deal and save money.
+If you can’t get rid of your prepayment meter, ask your energy supplier to put you on its cheapest deal for your usage.

 We've outlined some of the most common problems that prepayment meter customers experience, and how to deal with them.

-- Price increase amount: if your energy firm announces an increase in the price of its standard tariff and you’re on it, you can switch energy supplier to avoid it.
+- Price increase - if your energy firm announces an increase in the price of its out-of-contract tariff and you’re on it, you can switch energy supplier to avoid it.
 Follow our step-by-step guide to .
-There are no exit fees if you are on a standard (or out of contract) tariff.
+There are no exit fees if you are on this type of tariff.